-Some trial court judges may still require the filing of the citation and return of citation, as that was the dominant practice.
-Plaintiff's counsel can either comply with the trial court's request, or use Campus to establish that such filing is unnecessary.
+Some trial court judges may still require the filing of the citation and return of citation, as that was the common practice.

 The Secretary of State certificate may be purchased from the Secretary of State for a nominal fee.
 The certificate must establish to whom and where the Secretary of State forwarded process.
 It need not state that the person to whom the process was directed was the registered agent or that the place to which it was directed was the registered office, so long as the information appears elsewhere in the record.
 Advertising Displays, Inc. v.
 Cote, 732 S.W.2d 360(Tex.
 App. --Houston[14th Dist.]1987,no writ).
 The certificate must be on file when the judgment is signed.
 Southern Gulf Operators, Inc. v.
 Meehan, 969 S.W.2d 586 (Tex.
 App.--Beaumont 1998, no pet.).